 My expertise is in Indo-European linguistics.
 I have successively specialized in Italic (BA), Greek (MA), Germanic (MA), Anatolian (PhD) and Tocharian (postdoc), and contributed to various dictionary projects.
 I enjoy sharing my knowledge with others, for instance through teaching, and think this is important.

 Fields of interest

-Within the field of Indo-European linguistics, my main areas of interest are the Anatolian, Greek, Italic and Germanic branches, on all linguistic levels and in all time periods.
+Within the field of Indo-European linguistics, my main areas of interest are the historical developments of the Tocharian, Anatolian, Greek, Italic and Germanic branches, and the reconstruction of Proto-Indo-European.

 2004-2008: BA, Classics (specialization: Italic historical linguistics), VU University Amsterdam